manuel-mauky/FluxFX/README.md

 ##### Create an application class and load the View

 The last step is to create an application class with a `main` method and load the FXML file.
-This can be done with the `ViewLoader` class from FluxFX like this:
+If your FXML file has the same name as the View class (except for the file ending of cause) and is contained in the same package, you can use the `ViewLoader` class from FluxFX to load it like this:

 ```java
 package notesapp;